 After Amal’s excellent job of addressing the three questions, he provides the story’s core thematic concerns: what it means to be human, the role music plays in our humanity, and how empathy should be seen as a condition of humanity.
 Addressing these themes, the author uses a familiar science fiction trope–that of an artificial intelligence seeking to be treated as equal to humans.

-Amal’s use of common descriptors is interesting to me.
-He assigns human characteristics to his android protagonist.
+Amal’s use of cliches is interesting to me.
+He assigns human cliches to his android protagonist.
 “Professory voice.”
 His nervousness prior to a public performance.
 Anxiety.
 Clearing the throat for attention.
 It’s quite clever and subconsciously strengthens the thematic building blocks.

-Tonally, we instantly grasp the importance of the upcoming performance by the series of anxiety descriptors used to cue the reader.
+Tonally, we instantly grasp the importance of the upcoming performance by the series of anxiety cliches used to cue the reader.